ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/README.md

 ### Linux

-- Native: Change the steam launch options to `./run_monkeyloader.sh %command%`
-- Wine / Proton: Using winetricks / protontricks, add `winhttp` to the native libraries
+- Currently not working on Linux

 ### How to disable

-- Use the Steam launch argument `--doorstop-enabled false`
+- Use the Steam launch argument `--hookfxr-disable`
-- Alternatively, rename or remove the `winhttp.dll` file in the Resonite folder
+- Alternatively, rename or remove the `hostfxr.dll` file in the Resonite folder

 ## Feature Overview